What you’ll learn

 - A.K.A “reversal”

 A “clawback” is a reversal.
-Also called a reversal reimbursement which is applied to reimbursed payments that Amazon pay sellers, but then Amazon takes it back.
+Also called a reversal reimbursement which is applied to payments that was already reimbursed to the seller.
+Amazon has paid it to your bank account, but then Amazon takes it back.

 Take this example.